Why images aren't loading in your Matomo heatmap (and how to fix it)

 }]

 This is the right fix when you don't control the host but you do control the rule.
-It's the wrong fix when the host is a third party doing it on purpose, like Unsplash or stock photo CDNs.
+It's the wrong fix when the host is a third party blocking on purpose, like Unsplash or a stock-photo CDN.
+There you self-host, proxy, or inline instead.

 Webpack's url-loader, Vite's ?inline query, or hand-encoded data URIs in your templates.
-Same idea as the console snippet but baked into the build, so every page ships with the hero image already embedded and the Matomo renderer doesn't need to fetch anything cross-origin to draw it.
+Same idea as the console snippet but baked into the build, so every page ships with the hero image already embedded and the snapshot never references it externally.

-Worth doing for the handful of images that matter most for screenshots (hero, product photos, anything above the fold).
+Worth doing for the handful of images that matter most for screenshots: the hero, key product photos, anything above the fold.
 Not worth doing for every thumbnail on a category page.

 Watch for signed-URL expiry

 Different problem, same symptom.
-If you serve images from S3 or Cloudfront with pre-signed URLs (TTL of an hour, a day), the signature will be stale by the time Matomo's renderer fires.
+If you serve images from S3 or CloudFront with pre-signed URLs (TTL of an hour, a day), the snapshot stores that signed URL, and by the time you open the heatmap to view it, the signature may be stale.
 The image was loadable when the visitor saw it.
-It isn't anymore.
+It isn't anymore, so you get a placeholder.

-Two ways out: extend the TTL past whatever your heatmap capture window is (Matomo can lag by hours or days), or proxy through your own domain and let the proxy sign on the fly.
-The proxy fix doubles as the same-origin fix above.
+Two ways out: extend the TTL past the gap between capture and when you'll view the heatmap, or proxy through your own domain and sign on the fly.
+The proxy route doubles as the same-origin fix above.

 What's actually failing

-This is also the same family of problem that breaks fonts, scroll containers, and sticky headers in the same screenshot.
-We've written a longer post on broken Matomo heatmap screenshots that walks through the rest, and a separate post on why fonts aren't loading in your Matomo heatmap since that one comes up almost as often.
+This is the same family of problem that breaks fonts, scroll containers, and sticky headers in the same screenshot.
+We've written a longer post on broken Matomo heatmap screenshots that walks through the rest, and a separate one on why fonts aren't loading in your Matomo heatmap, since that comes up almost as often.

 What we'd actually do

-If you control the CDN or the host, open CORS and set crossorigin="anonymous" on the <img> tags.
-The console snippet starts working immediately and a permanent fix is one CDN config away.
+If you control the CDN or the host, open CORS.
+The console snippet starts working immediately and a permanent fix is one config change away.

 If you control the templates but not the CDN, proxy the images through your own domain.
-Same-origin solves it once and for all and removes a class of breakage you'd otherwise keep tripping over.
+Same-origin solves it for good and removes a class of breakage you'd otherwise keep tripping over.

 If neither is reachable (third-party hosts, locked-down buckets, signed URLs you don't own), the Matomo Heatmap Helper Chrome extension is what we use on client sites where we can't change the stack.
 Its background script fetches the images outside the page's CORS context, so it works even on hosts that block the in-page snippet on Referer or Origin.
 Free, open source, code on GitHub.